 Premium Service from China to UK

-Based on customer demand we have launched a premium service, whereby we will get you space on a vessel, as long as you provide us with a 4-6 week lead time.
+Based on customer demand we have launched a premium service, whereby we will get you space on a vessel, if you provide us with a four-six-week lead time.
 Let us take the complexity out of your sea freight shipments.
-Contact us today

-If you importing goods that are small in quantity, high value or you need your goods urgently then air freight is the option for you.
-It is the more expensive option compared to sea freight.
+If you're importing goods that are small in quantity, high value or needed urgently, then air freight is the option for you.

-Currently, rail freight is becoming more and more popular especially from China.
-Transit times are faster than sea and are usually cheaper than air freight.
+Currently, rail freight is becoming more and more popular, especially from China.
+Transit times are faster than ocean and are usually cheaper than airfreight.
 More detailed rail freight information can be found here.

 Rail freight is also a significantly more environmentally friendly method of transport than air or road freight.
 Railroads are roughly four times more fuel efficient than moving the same goods by truck.